bepronetwork/bepro-js/README.md

 # bepro-js

-bepro-js is package to integrate Polkastarter Ethereum Integrations
+bepro-js is package to integrate Bepro Ethereum Integrations

 ## Installation